AllenNeuralDynamics/aind-data-schema/examples/2026.01.16_barseq_acquisition/PLACEHOLDERS_TO_FILL.md

 **Questions for BARseq team:**
 - Where are the max projection files stored for each acquisition phase (gene/barcode/hyb)?
 - What is the file naming convention?
-- Are tiles saved as individual files or combined stacks?
 - File format: _______ (e.g., .tif, .ims, .nd2, etc.)

 **Current placeholder:** `"PLACEHOLDER_raw_data_path"` in all ImageSPIM objects

-**Note:** Once tile layout information is available, the single placeholder ImageSPIM per channel should be replaced with one ImageSPIM object per actual tile, with accurate positions in the Translation transform.
+**This affects:**
+- Gene sequencing: 5 file paths
+- Barcode sequencing: 4 file paths
+- Hybridization: 5 file paths
+- **Total: 14 placeholders**

 ---

-## 6. Acquisition Timing - CRITICAL
+## 5. Acquisition Timing - CRITICAL

-### Question 6.1: File paths needed to extract acquisition times
+### Question 5.1: File paths needed to extract acquisition times

 **To extract actual acquisition start/end times, we need:**
 - File paths or directory locations for max projection files (or raw image folders) for each phase